jdarek/electron-auth0-login/README.md

 Set up an application in the Auth0 console:

 - create a `native` application (not `machine-to-machine`)
-- set up an "Allowed callback URL" for `https://{your auth0 domain}/mobile`

 Create a file called `auth.ts`/`auth.js`: